Keywords: Single Molecule Localization Microscopy, SMLM, High-Density, Learning, Deep Learning, Inverse Problems, Iterative Refinement

 TL;DR: We present an end-to-end learning model for single-molecule localization microscopy that combines an optimal transport loss function with an iterative neural network.
 It achieves state-of-the-art performance on synthetic benchmarks and real images.

-Abstract: Single‑molecule localization microscopy (SMLM) surpasses the diffraction limit by detecting and localizing individual fluorophores - fluorescent molecules stained onto the observed specimen - over time to reconstruct super‑resolved images.
-Conventional SMLM requires non‑overlapping emitting fluorophores, leading to long acquisition times that hinders live‑cell imaging.
-Although recent deep‑learning approaches can handle denser emissions, they rely on non‑maximum suppression (NMS) layers, which are non‑differentiable and may discard true positives with their local fusion strategy.
+Abstract: Single‑molecule localization microscopy (SMLM) allows reconstructing cellular organelles and biology-relevant structures far beyond the limited spatial resolution imposed by optics constrains, using tagged biomolecule positions.
+Currently, efficient SMLM requires non‑overlapping emitting fluorophores, to ensure proper image deconvolution leading to long acquisition times that hinders live‑cell imaging.
+Recent deep‑learning approaches can handle denser emissions, but they rely on variants of non‑maximum suppression (NMS) layers, which are unfortunately non‑differentiable and may discard true positives with their local fusion strategy.

 In this presentation, we reformulate the SMLM training objective as a set‑matching problem, deriving an optimal‑transport loss that eliminates the need for NMS during inference and enables end‑to‑end training.